samKHa92/TalentTrek/README.md

 ✅ Scrape jobs from static and JavaScript-heavy pages (BeautifulSoup, Selenium, Scrapy)
 ✅ Clean and deduplicate scraped data
-✅ Analyze top titles, companies, job location distribution, and salary trends
-✅ Generate interactive HTML reports with charts and tables
-✅ Command-line interface and Makefile for easy pipeline execution
+✅ Save scraped jobs as reports for future reference
+✅ User authentication and report management
+✅ User can select from predefined sources (e.g., LinkedIn, python.org, WeWorkRemotely) and provide a keyword to search across multiple sources simultaneously
+✅ Docker support for reproducible runs
 ✅ Modular architecture with unit, integration, and fixture tests
-✅ Docker support for reproducible runs
-✅ User can select from predefined sources (e.g., LinkedIn, python.org, WeWorkRemotely) and provide a keyword to search across multiple sources simultaneously

 ---